 We understand the concerns, fears and questions you may have about the coronavirus (COVID-19).
-The safety, health and well-being of our patients, our staff and our community are our first priority.
+The safety, health and well-being of our patients, staff and community are our first priority.
 Therefore Glenbeigh has limited entrance points into the hospital for the foreseeable future.
-Anyone entering the Glenbeigh, Rock Creek, facility is required to enter through the main entrance, passing through a infrared thermal scanner, which accurately checks temperature.
+Anyone entering the Glenbeigh, Rock Creek, facility is required to enter through the main entrance, passing through an infrared thermal scanner, which accurately checks temperatures.
 After passing through the scanner, individuals are required to participate in a screening at the entrance to check for cough, shortness of breath and any other COVID symptoms.
 Anyone with a temperature of 100.0 degrees Fahrenheit or higher, with a cough or shortness of breath, are not permitted to enter the facility.

 At Glenbeigh's outpatient centers, anyone entering the facility must participate in a standard temperature screen and be asked about COVID symptoms.
 All visitors will be asked to wear a mask and maintain safe social distancing.